OCD

 MS, LPC

 I am trained in providing Exposure and Response Prevention (ERP) Therapy for Obsessive Compulsive Disorder.
-I find that ERP can also be combined with Acceptance and Commitment Therapy
+I have also worked with clients who have OCD using an Acceptance and Commitment Therapy approach.
+For some people a combination of these two techniques seems to be most helpful.

 View Profile